baratgabor/Unity3D-SoundManager/README.md

   - Additionally, all methods return the `AudioSource` playing your requested sound, so you can monitor it yourself if you want.
 But don't mess with the playback settings on the returned `AudioSource`, because then the `SoundManager` won't be able to predict the end time of the playback (to release the `AudioSource` to the pool).
 (It does have built-in safety mechanism for additional waiting, though.)

 - ### Thoroughly commented and documented code
-  - I added standard XML documentation tags to all public methods, so Visual Studio's IntelliSense can help you understand the what do methods and parameters do.
+  - I added standard XML documentation tags to all public methods, so Visual Studio's IntelliSense can help you understand what do methods and parameters do.
   - Also, the code contains lots of comments, including on all private methods and everywhere where something might not be obvious.
 I think I went a bit overboard, because I know that many Unity3D users are not that well-versed in programming.

 - ### Generally robust and error-tolerant design